fbetteo/blog/docs/writing/posts/ml-image-similarity-ecommerce.md

 In this post, we explore a system to identify similar articles solely based on e-commerce images.
 The approach is designed with two primary objectives in mind:

+Do you want to see how it looks?
+Check [my portfolio example](https://huggingface.co/spaces/fbetteo/fashion_similarity)!

 ## Objectives

 1. **Catalog Similarity:**